Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million to protect against claims for bodily injury or property damage that may occur during cleaning.
+- General Liability Insurance: This insurance protects you against claims of bodily injury or property damage that may occur during your cleaning services.
+A minimum coverage of $1 million is typically recommended.

-- Workers' Compensation Insurance: Mandatory if you have employees; covers medical costs and lost wages for work-related injuries or illnesses.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical costs and a portion of lost wages for employees injured on the job.

 Training Certifications